 I know you’re imagining the sketchy transactions of your college years.
 You had a dealer with a lot of blacklight posters and a python; you had to smoke him up before you could leave with the goods.
-I’m a 34-year-old woman with three kids, and that’s not how I roll.
+I’m a 34-year-old woman with two kids, and that’s not how I roll.

 I get my cannabis from a state where it’s legal through means best left unmentioned (it is still illegal to mail, and in my state, illegal to possess).
 And I’m not procuring the ditch weed of your misspent youth.
 This is genetically modified, immaculately bred, medical marijuana.
 Its genealogy is better documented than mine.
 And it’s been bred for specific traits: as a mood stabilizer and enhancer, as a soporific.
 The part that leaves you snarfing chocolate-chip cookies and finding the deeper meaning in Scooby-Doo has mostly been bred out.